***This article has been updated to reflect the roll out of the scheme to those children aged 6 and under in November 2017***

 The Childcare Choices website is where you start the application.

 Once you have received your email confirming that you can sign up, you can then go to the following website to complete your application and open an online account to pay for registered childcare here.
-At the moment, parents with children aged under four on 31st August 2017 can sign up.
+At the moment, parents with children aged under six on 24th November 2017 (or with their birthday on that day) can sign up.
 Those with older children can register to receive notification of when they will be able to sign up.
-The aim is for everyone who is eligible to be able to sign up by the end of the year.
+The aim is for everyone who is eligible to be able to sign up by March 2018.

-Parents will be able to view accounts for all of their children at once on a simple online account.
+Parents will be able to view accounts for all of their children at once on one online account.
 Once you are signed up, you’ll need to re-confirm your circumstances every 3 months using a simple online process.

 What it means for you